The Brexit Effect on The Commercial Property Market

 For those currently renting their work premises, the uncertainty is still very apparent and this is the main issue with Brexit within the business world.

 And it is these two issues that walk hand in hand that led many people to believe will be the main impact of Brexit on the commercial property market.

 There is a lot of uncertainty surrounding our exit from the EU, how things will be handled what the Brexit effect on the commercial property market will actually be.
 Whilst some people welcome the move, there is a fear of the ‘unknown’ although some people say, ‘we survived before, we can do the same now’.

 In terms of commercial property and business, this degree of uncertainty means risk – should I buy and hope prices increase so I make a big profit?
 Or will interest rates climb so high and so fast that they take your business out.
-Is renting the only option that is risk-free or could rents also go sky high with foreign investors snapping up cheaper commercial property?
+Is renting the only option that is risk-free or could rents also go sky high with foreign investors snapping up the cheaper commercial property?